Claims that vegetarians are healthier people with lower likelihoods of dying early has caused one life insurance provider to reward these individuals.

 AFI says that the life insurance industry is falling behind by failing to recognise that vegetarians are better risks.

 According to AFI, vegetarians are less likely to experience chronic or serious illnesses that shorten their lifetimes.
 The Vegetarian Society reports that the risk of heart disease is reduced by up to 30 percent and risk of certain cancers is reduced by as much as 40 percent by following a vegetarian diet.
-It also reports a decreased chance of developing gall and kidney stones and minimal threat of high blood pressure and diabetes related to the diet.
+It also reports a decreased chance of developing gall and kidney stones and a minimal threat of high blood pressure and diabetes related to the diet.
 Raised cholesterol was also less significant in this group.

 Vegetarians also have a reduced chance of developing the human version of Mad Cow Disease and even have less danger of getting food poisoning according to the Vegetarian Society.
 AFI uses this information to support its argument that the life insurance industry should provide vegetarians with long-term premium discounts.

 Husband and wife Chris and Elaine Fairfax of West Sussex created AFI and are giving up their commission on this new policy to fund the premium reduction.
 The couple has committed to donating all profits from additional insurance sales to causes that support animals.
-Mr. Fairfax said that a vegetarian lifestyle should be weighted that same as family medical history, smoking, and drinking alcohol when determining life premiums.
+Mr Fairfax said that a vegetarian lifestyle should be weighted that same as family medical history, smoking, and drinking alcohol when determining life premiums.

 An estimated four million UK residents claim to be vegetarians, though some may not take a strict approach to this lifestyle.
 Some segments of the insurance industry have begun addressing the evidence of improved health for vegetarians.

 General acceptance and action are expected to take time.
 In addition, it has not yet been determined how premiums would be affected by a vegetarian policyholder consuming meat products.
-The Vegetarian Society called the AFI vegetarian policy an “important first step” and expressed its hope that more life insurance companies will seriously consider the facts that vegetarians have a decreased likelihood of dying from heart disease and cancer at a young age.
+The Vegetarian Society called the AFI vegetarian/vegan policy an “important first step” and expressed its hope that more life insurance companies will seriously consider the facts that vegetarians have a decreased likelihood of dying from heart disease and cancer at a young age.